-Shantou is also known as “Swatow” in local dialect.
-The city is prominent in the 19th century, facilitating as a port, trading with the West.
+Shantou is also called by the local dialect as “Swatow“.
+The city is most prominent in the 19th century where the city functioned as a port that trades with Western countries.

 Heritage History of Shantou Old Town